LabCorp OnDemand offers at-home testing for COVID-19 and a range of other health concerns.

-This article will take a look at how the Pixel by Labcorp tests work.
+This article will take a look at how LabCorp OnDemand’s COVID-19 test works.

-Pixel by Labcorp uses reverse polymerase chain reaction (PCR) testing technology.
+Previously called Pixel by LabCorp, LabCorp OnDemand’s COVID-19 Test uses reverse polymerase chain reaction (PCR) testing technology to test for the virus that causes COVID-19.
 These tests are also called molecular or nucleic acid amplification tests (NAAT).

-PCR tests look for the presence of SARS-CoV-2 particles in samples, identifying bits of genetic material to confirm the presence of the virus and its subtype or variant.
-According to data provided by Labcorp, the Pixel tests are 95 percent accurate at screening for SARS-CoV-2 infections.
+PCR tests look for the presence of SARS-CoV-2 particles in samples, identifying bits of its genetic material to confirm the presence of the virus and its subtype or variant.
+According to data provided by LabCorp, the LabCorp OnDemand tests are 95% accurate at screening for SARS-CoV-2.

-PCR testing is highly accurate when it comes to detecting SARS-CoV-2, the virus that causes COVID-19, but this accuracy comes at a cost.
+Yes.
+PCR testing is highly accurate when it comes to detecting SARS-CoV-2, the virus that causes COVID-19.
+But this accuracy comes with a trade.
 Results of PCR testing are not immediate and can’t be done completely at home.

 PCR testing requires specialized lab equipment that duplicates and magnifies genetic material from your sample to search for virus particles.
-The test takes a few hours to run, but because of the lab equipment and time required for this testing method, increased demands on testing have increased wait times for test results in many areas.
+The test takes a few hours to run.
+Because of the lab equipment and time needed for this testing method, increased demands on testing can increase how long you’ll wait to get test results depending on your area.

-While PCR tests are highly accurate, there is still also a chance for inaccurate results.
-Testing is most accurate in people with symptoms of SARS-CoV-2 infection, and results can also vary depending on how samples are collected and processed.
-Labcorp says it will retest any suspicious samples for inaccurate results.
+While PCR tests are highly accurate, there’s still also a chance for inaccurate results.
+Testing is most accurate in people with symptoms of COVID-19, and results can also vary depending on how samples are collected and processed.
+LabCorp says it will retest any suspicious samples for inaccurate results.

 Is a PCR home test the same as a rapid home test?